jarun/buku/README.md

 1. **Edit and add** a bookmark from editor:

         $ buku -w
+        $ buku -w 'gedit -w'
         $ buku -w 'macvim -f' -a https://ddg.gg search engine, privacy The first command picks editor from the environment variable `EDITOR`.
-The second command will open macvim with option -f and the URL and tags populated in template.
+The second command opens gedit in blocking mode.
+The third command opens macvim with option -f and the URL and tags populated in template.
 2. **Add** a bookmark with **tags** `search engine` and `privacy`, **comment** `Search engine with perks`, **fetch page title** from the web:

         $ buku -a https://ddg.gg search engine, privacy -c Search engine with perks